frankliu197/Backup/README.md

 ## Installation

 If you want to learn how to set up your own keyboard, click here.
-Otherwise follow the instructions to set up the keyboard with default configurations.
+Otherwise follow the instructions below to set up the keyboard with default configurations.
 WARNING: If you created/edited the files: /usr/share/X11/xkb/symbols/us or ~/.XCompose, blindly following the steps below will delete all your custom configurations.
 You will need to tweak the steps below so it would be compatable with your current keyboard.

 1. Download the keyboard source code into your computer.